lifewithalacrity/www.LifeWithAlacrity.com/_posts/2014-04-11-some-history-of-ssl-security-reviews.md

 ---
-layout: post
-title:  Some History of SSL Security Reviews
+title: "Some History of SSL Security Reviews"
+slug: "Some History of SSL Security Reviews"
+redirect_from:
+  - /2014/04/some-history-of-ssl-security-reviews/
+  - /2014/04/some-history-of-ssl-security-reviews.html
 date:   2014-04-11 12:01:00 +0300
 # image:  02.jpg
 # tags:   Home